svn2github/akismet/trunk/readme.txt

 = 4.0 =

+* Added REST API endpoints for configuring Akismet and retrieving stats.
 * Increased the minimum supported WordPress version to 4.0.
 * Added compatibility with comments submitted via the REST API.
 * Improved the progress indicator on the "Check for Spam" button.